Erasure encoded placement group

 Signed-off-by: Loic Dachary <email@example.com>

-#7 Updated by Loic Dachary almost 6 years ago
+#7 Updated by Loic Dachary about 6 years ago

 the pad is only archived for so long, keep a pad backup